Compare annuities with a well known Scottsdale Financial Planner

 When discussing larger portions of your retirement capital, and especially an item as vital as reliable and sustainable retirement income, there is no room for dogmatic beliefs or unresearched bias.

-It can be said that investment securities and annuities are at opposite ends of the financial spectrum.
+- It can be said that investment securities and annuities are at opposite ends of the financial spectrum--however they can work well in tandem.
 Investments can be speculative and are not suitable for attempting to guarantee a lifetime income.
 Annuities, on the other hand, are not designed as growth instruments.
 They are designed to preserve and build income security in retirement that can last for the lifetime of the owner, as well as his or her spouse.

 Annuities can perform a valuable function in a retirement portfolio due to the low interest rates and market volatility that is part of the current long-term trend.
 All guarantees rely on the claims-paying ability of the insurer.
 Knowing what is guaranteed, and what isn't, is very important.
 The IQ system reviews and compares the top payouts in America today, sorting through hundreds of annuities and zeroing in the top 10 to 25 in your category.
 This process can save thousands in fees, and can result in thousands of dollars of extra income annually.
 Together, we can select the correct annuity for you and make it part of a balanced portfolio.
 (888)310-1776.